KyleMardell/bee-teach/README.md

 Features would be used to highlight resources by admin and therefore needed a resource link.
 I also included a feature title and content to allow admin users to add a message or description to each feature.

+Once I had finalised the database schema I created an entity relationship diagram to ensure the database models and properties were correct and only what is required, so as not to over complicate the database unnecessarily.
+Here is my [E.R.D](/docmedia/designs/erd-diagram.png)

-Below is a list of the models created in the schema and their properties.
+Below is a list of the models created in the ERD and their properties.

 - Resource
     - author